RoyTakanen/phpftp/README.md

 ## Testing

+Clone this repository: `git clone https://github.com/kaikkitietokoneista/phpftp.git`

+Go into it: `cd phpftp`

+Start a development server: `php -S localhost:8080`

+Go in the web browser to [localhost:8080](http://localhost:8080)

-I use [DLP Test](https://dlptest.com/ftp-test/) to test the program.
+I use [DLP Test](https://dlptest.com/ftp-test/) FTP credentials to test the program.

 ## Features